stevendo/urban-jungle-juggle-client/README.md

 Users will be able to add, update, and remove plants from their database as their urban jungle evolves.

 ## Planning Story
 This app began with simple sketches.
+A skeleton of the app was built with simple html elements.

-As the database features evolved and new technologies became more familiar, the layout evolved.
-MongoDB/Mongoose stands as the foundation of the database.
+As the features developed the html structure was adjusted and as new technologies became more familiar, the layout evolved even further.

  ## User Stories